AlaskaAirlines/AuroDocsSite/src/content/dynamic/color/personalityPalette.md

 ## Color in action

-Following are examples of how our digital personality palette might be used across products and devices.
+Following are examples of how our digital personality brand palette might be used across products and devices.
 A cohesive balance of transactional and conversational tones ensures impactful and intentional usage.

 ## Interface accents